 While it seems fair to say that those who truly thrive in Cordova tend to love the outdoors, there's plenty to do inside, too.
-Curl up with a good book or lift a paintbrush as you listen to the patter of rain against your roof.
-Cordova is home to an incredible array of artists, including painters, writers, woodworkers, photographers, musicians, knitters, bakers, and every other variety of "I-can-do-that-myself-er".
+Curl up with a good book or lift a paintbrush as you listen to the patter of rain against your roof: Cordova is home to an incredible array of artists, including painters, writers, woodworkers, photographers, musicians, knitters, bakers, and every other variety of "I-can-do-that-myself-er".

 Sixty-seven percent of respondents to town's Comprehensive Survey listed our "sense of community" as what they most valued about life here.
-This sense of community is never more apparent than during Cordova's seasonal festivals, each of which brings neighbors, friends, and family together through fun, usually outdoorcentered activities.
-During the fall there's the mushroom-themed Fungus Festival, during the winter there's the Ice Worm Festival, with spring comes the Shore Bird Festival, and lastly, summer is time for the annual Salmon Jam.
+This sense of community is never more apparent than during Cordova's seasonal festivals, which serve as thinly-veiled excuses to socialize with neighbors, friends, and family through fun, usually outdoor-centered activities.
+During the fall there is the mush-room-themed Fungus Festival, during the winter there is the Ice Worm Festival, with spring comes the Shore Bird Festival, and lastly, summer is time for the annual Salmon Jam.